Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 - macOS 14 Sonoma or later

-- ~1.5GB disk space for Whisper model
+- ~1.5GB disk space for the on-device Whisper model

 Voibe Validation